 The country is no stranger to struggle, but expats may be shocked by the level of poverty that still exists.
 Poor sanitation also means that the country suffers from a high infant mortality rate.

-Outside of the capital, roughly 80 percent of the population are subsistence farmers, living in houses made from bamboo and palm trees.
+Outside of the capital, the majority of the population lives in rural areas, often as subsistence farmers.
 In the cities, the poor live similarly to those in the countryside, which is juxtaposed against the rich middle classes that live in urban areas.

 Bureaucracy in Cambodia

 Cambodia suffers from corruption and is often ranked as one of the most corrupt countries in the world.
-Expats may encounter corrupt practices in ordinary activities like obtaining medical services, dealing with alleged traffic violations, and pursuing fair court verdicts.
+Expats may encounter corrupt practices in ordinary activities such as obtaining medical services, dealing with alleged traffic violations, and pursuing fair court verdicts.

-Expats should also be aware that companies have to deal with extensive red tape when obtaining licenses and permits, especially construction-related permits, and that the demand for bribes is commonplace in this process.
+Expats should also be aware that companies have to deal with extensive red tape when obtaining licences and permits, especially construction-related permits, and that the demand for bribes is commonplace in this process.

 Expat Health Insurance